-Theses are all quite potent essential oils.
+These are all quite potent essential oils.
 This combination will help you gain better mental clarity and focus.
-This is a great blend if you need to keep your mind sharp, for example while studying.
-Two drops of peppermint, two drops of cinnamon and one drop of rosemary gives a nice blend for focus.
+This is a great blend if you need to keep your mind sharp, for example, while studying.
+Two drops of peppermint, two drops of cinnamon, and one drop of rosemary give a nice blend for focus.

 Orange and Peppermint

-If you’re not a morningbird, orange and peppermint essential oils gives a good wake up- and energy boost for you.
+If you’re not a morning bird, orange and peppermint essential oils give a good wake-up and energy boost for you.
 Together, these oils help to increase alertness and clear the tiredness, the things people who hate early mornings often fight.
 Use 3 drops of Orange and 2 drops of Peppermint to fight the tiredness when you wake up.

-Remember that we all react differently to the various of essential oils, some prefers the blends in a opposite way than mentioned here.
+Remember that we all react differently to the variety of essential oils, some prefer the blends in the opposite way than mentioned here.
 Don’t be afraid to try your personal blends, but keep in mind the disclaimers mentioned.

 Magickal Witchy Aroma

 Aromatherapy is nice and all, but some of you might wonder how you can actually use it in your magickal witchy activities.
 Through our craft we use our senses, we see and look at our surroundings, we feel and touch our tools, we taste and memorize ingredients, we hear and listen to nature and our own words, we smell and sense our spiritual space.

 Visualization is an important part of our work, and each of our senses has the ability to connect us to our inner magick in deeper and more intense ways.